WorldsOrg/worldsbase/README.md

     --data '{"type": "approle"}' \
     ${VAULT_ADDR}/v1/sys/auth/approle
 ```
-Now we create an approle and fetch the associated role-id and secret-id that we then will put into the env of our Worldsbase instance:
+Fetch the associated role-id and secret-id that are needed for the env:
 ```bash
 # create approle auth called secrets-role
 curl \